ganrad/MTC_ContainerCamp/modules/kubernetes/kubernetes.md

     ```none
     kubectl proxy -p 8001
     ```
-2. Open the browser on you machine and navigate to [http://localhost:8001/ui](http://localhost:8001/ui)
 2. Open the browser on you machine and navigate to [http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/)

 3. You can also try: